thetomcoffee/MauiApp1/README.md

 * see more in Microsoft.Maui.ApplicationModel (namespace with classes, methods to launch the browser)
-* Microsoft.Maui.ApplicationModel.Communication (has functionality for contact, emails, SMS, phone dialer) In this next step, we're using Microsoft.Maui.Networking.Connectivity
+* Microsoft.Maui.ApplicationModel.Communication (has functionality for contact, emails, SMS, phone dialer) In this next step, we're using Microsoft.Maui.Networking.Connectivity Side note, the debugger relies on Internet connectivity it order to debug your app, so the connectivity testing was done w/out debugging turned on.